 Non-native and exotic species of plants, which have been introduced directly or indirectly by humans, often require extensive care in the form of water, fertilizer, pesticides, and other maintenance.
 Invasive plants are typically non-native species that grow and spread aggressively to the point of displacing other plants.
 They are hard to control and may even dominate whole areas, disrupting ecosystems and diminishing biodiversity.
 Native plants, on the other hand, are an integral part of local ecosystems and flourish in their specific conditions without soil modifications, chemicals, or excessive water.
 Finally, adapted plants are non-native, but are able to thrive under a certain region’s temperature, soil, and rainfall conditions without becoming invasive.

-Over 2,100 plant species are native to Pennsylvania!
-Many native grasses, ferns, shrubs, trees, and wildflowers are listed in this Native Plant Database (filter results for Pennsylvania).
+Over 2,100 plant species are native to Pennsylvania (where Green Building Alliance is located).
+Many native grasses, ferns, shrubs, trees, and wildflowers are listed in this Native Plant Database (filter results for Pennsylvania or your location).
 For some excellent examples of how native plants can be beautifully incorporated into a variety of landscapes, check out Andropogon or Viridian Landscape Studio.

 Cost and Care